Current Adult Community Group Schedule

 This new ACG for men seeks to provide community and spiritual formation for the men of the church.
 Come check out the new series.

-- Recent past topics: Pathways of Grace: The Spiritual Disciplines
+- Recent past topics: Insights for Living, Pathways of Grace: The Spiritual Disciplines

 International Coffee Hour (Room 18)

-- Past topic: The Alpha Course; Dr. Heather Holleman’s book, The Six Conversations; Pathways to Connecting in an Age of Isolation and Incivility.
+- Past topics: The Alpha Course; Dr. Heather Holleman’s book, The Six Conversations; Pathways to Connecting in an Age of Isolation and Incivility.

 Past ACGs Online